javascript-tutorial/en.javascript.info/1-js/2-first-steps/1-hello-world/article.md

 ## The "script" tag

 [smart header="What if I want to move faster?"]
-In the case if an impatient reader has developed with JavaScript already or has a lot of experience in another language, he can skip detailed explanatins and jump to [](/javascript-specials).
+In the case if the reader of these lines has developed with JavaScript already or has a lot of experience in another language, he can skip detailed explanatins and jump to [](/javascript-specials).
 There he can find an essense of important features.

 If you have enough time and want to learn things in details then read on :)
 [/smart]